Physical Therapy Guide to Perthes Disease

 - Order X-rays (which are required to confirm Perthes disease).

-Typically, the child will appear otherwise well, with no general illness, trauma, or a known injury.
+Typically, the child will appear otherwise well, with no general illness, trauma, or known injury.
 Orthopedic surgeons and radiologists rely on X-ray images to determine the stage and extent of Perthes disease.
 Additional tests and imaging, including MRI or bone scans, may be used to rule out other diseases or conditions.

 How Can a Physical Therapist Help?